 For example, someone heavily exposed in their 40s or 50s could potentially develop mesothelioma within two decades instead of the typical three to five.
 It is challenging to pinpoint age as a factor in asbestos disease latency because it usually takes decades for asbestos to cause damage that leads to disease.

-Symptoms such as shortness of breath, chest pain and fatigue may not appear until the cancer is in later stages.
+Symptoms of mesothelioma such as shortness of breath, chest pain and fatigue may not appear until the cancer is in later stages.
 Even after symptoms do appear, asbestos exposure may be overlooked as a factor.
 Because asbestos exposure occurred so long ago in most cases, many patients overlook it when considering possible causes of their illness.
 They may ignore chest pain or difficulty breathing and assume these common symptoms are caused by something minor.
 In some cases, this could delay an accurate diagnosis, allowing the disease more time to progress.

 Aside from the long time it takes for asbestos to cause disease, delayed onset of symptoms can contribute to late-stage diagnosis.
 For example, mesothelioma usually doesn’t cause noticeable symptoms until stage III.
 By then, the cancer has spread into the chest cavity and is more difficult to treat.

 This delayed onset of symptoms is what most contributes to a poor mesothelioma prognosis for many people.
 Patients have the longest expected life spans when they are diagnosed in earlier stages of the disease.
 Treatments are more effective before cancer growth has spread, so an early treatment plan makes a greater impact in lengthening life span.

 Seeking a second opinion from a mesothelioma specialist is highly recommended.
 These doctors have the most experience and use the latest treatment options to extend survival.